Prbht13/Practice-Pipeline/README.md

 # Practice-Pipeline
-this is a practice pipeline for docker
+this is a repository for practicisng pipelien